Safer, more efficient, and more sustainable: innovation in 2D materials that could impact our everyday devices

 Research in the home of graphene

-And he isn’t working alone, but in partnership with the largest graphene research and innovation community in academia, with more than 350 experts spanning a wide range of disciplines at the National Graphene Institute.
+And he isn’t working alone, but in partnership with the largest graphene research and innovation community in academia, with more than 350 experts spanning a wide range of disciplines.

 Dr Kretinin says that he enjoys the ‘synergic effect of working with brilliant people; physicists, chemists and materials scientists’, noting that at Manchester, he has access to ‘probably the best expertise in the world in graphene and 2D materials – it would be hard to find a better place to research in graphene’.